qazwsx521943/programming_notes/docs/data/notes/9mr2s7gpmdzbi4penck2gg0.md

 ## Dependency Injection

+> Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.

 Common used cases:

 - When initializing a provider, we might pass in a dataService for the provider to init, and then the provdier can use that dataService instance to fetch Data.